joshlong/cloud-native-workshop/README.md

 > microservices, for better or for worse, involve a lot of moving parts.
 Let's make sure we can run all those things in this lab.

 - you will need JDK 8, Maven, an IDE and Docker in order to follow along.
-Specify important environment variables before opening any IDEs: `JAVA_HOME`, `DOCKER_IP` and `DOCKER_HOST_IP`.
+Specify important environment variables before opening any IDEs: `JAVA_HOME`, `DOCKER_HOST`.
 - Install [the Spring Boot CLI](http://docs.spring.io/autorepo/docs/spring-boot/current/reference/html/getting-started-installing-spring-boot.html#getting-started-installing-the-cli) and [the Spring Cloud CLI](https://github.com/spring-cloud/spring-cloud-cli).
 - [Install the Cloud Foundry CLI](https://docs.cloudfoundry.org/devguide/installcf/install-go-cli.html)
 - go to the [Spring Initializr](http://start.spring.io) and specify the latest milestone of Spring Boot 1.3 and then choose EVERY checkbox except those related to AWS, then click generate.
 In the shell, run `mvn -DskipTests=true clean install` to force the resolution of all those dependencies so you're not stalled later.
 Then, run `mvn clean install` to force the resolution of the test scoped dependencies.
 You may discard this project after you've `install`ed everything.